protegeproject/owl2lpg/index.md

 Our overarching design principle is to prioritize representational **consistency over convenience** (of query writing, of query response time, etc.).
 Below we describe in detail some key design choices:

-- **The OWL object type is specified by a property value**.
+- **The types of OWL objects are specified by a property value in a LPG**.
 Each OWL object is identified through a *reserved keyword* (see [1.3.2 Reserved Keywords](#132-reserved-keywords)) that satisfies the `type` property of a node.
 For example, the `'type' = 'Class'` pair indicates a node that represents an OWL Class entity in the graph.
 This  *type-of* method will provide the node the neccessary abstraction to deal with various complex structural constructions in the OWL language specification.

 - **Complex OWL constructs (e.g., class expression, axioms, data ranges) are depicted as a node with outgoing edges**.
 Depending on the type of the complex construction, the outgoing edge can be linked to a node or to another complex construction.
 For example, the OWL SubClassOf axiom will have one `Axiom` node (i.e., with a type equals to 'SubClassOf') and two outgoing edges (i.e., `HAS_SUB` and `HAS_SUPER`) that link to an `Entity` node (i.e., with a type equals to 'Class') or to a complex construction of *any* `ClassExpression` node, in any combinations.

-- **The `Entity` node is reusable through the incoming edges.** The OWL 2 specification defines 6 types of entity: class, object property, data property, annotation property, individual and datatype.
-These types of node are reusable throughout the entire ontology development, i.e., when the user add new entity expressions or new axioms.
-In the case of the user delete an entity, a status flag (e.g., `'status' = 'defunct'`) can be used as the removal indicator instead of actually removing the node itself.
+- **Each named OWL entity is mapped to a unique  `Entity` node in a LPG.** The OWL 2 specification defines 6 types of entity: class, object property, data property, annotation property, individual and datatype.
+OWL entities of each of these types are mapped to a unique node in a LPG, which is reused throughout the entire ontology development, i.e., when the user adds new entity expressions or new axioms.
+In case the user deletes an entity, a status flag (e.g., `'status' = 'defunct'`) can be used to indicate the removal instead of actually removing the node itself.
 At this point, the entity cannot accept any incoming edges.
 If the user then introduce the same entity, a *new* entity node will be created and it can be reused until it gets decommissioned again.
 (Note: A node cannot be restored once it gets the `defunct` status flag).

   For example, consider the axioms: